Channel 1 Admission Due Dates

 December 1 for PhD Applicants

 Channel 1 applications should be submitted through the CSU admissions portal by the due dates above.
 Review will begin immediately after these dates for the applications that contain all the required review components listed in the table below.
+Please note that the CMB Program has its own Structured Statement of Purpose that must be completed for review.
 Applications missing any of these minimal required components may be declined without further review.
+If you utilize Generative AI (GenAI) tools in preparing your application (e.g., ChatGPT, Gemini, Google Help Me Write, Microsoft Co-Pilot) you are required to share this information with us.
+If GenAI tools are used we recommend that you ensure your submitted materials are authentic and personalized for your unique life experiences.

 MS applicants are not considered for Admissions Channel 1.